 We try not to have favorites.
 We try and keep things balanced and objective, but every now and then we let the guard down.
 Napili Bay is not only our favorite Beach in West Maui, or even the whole island, It’s not even JUST our Favorite Beach in the WORLD.
 No, Napili bay actually ranks as just about our favorite place anywhere in the world.
 Quite a sales pitch!
 So what makes this small unassuming little cove so appealing to our senses?

-It just seems to hit the perfect balance of beauty, amenities, beautiful water, stunning views, sea-life and relaxation.
+It just seems to hit the perfect balance of beauty, amenities, beautiful water, stunning views, sea life, and relaxation.
 It is probably not the best beach parse on the Island, but it’s our Happy place and feels more like home than just about anywhere else.

 Getting there and Parking in Napili Bay

-We often Stay in Napili bay so Parking is never an issue, but for those driving in Parking is scare.
+We often stay in Napili bay so Parking is never an issue, but for those driving in Parking is scarce.
 The good news is it’s free but finding a spot is tricky.
 There is a public lot just past the Napili Kai, or there is paid parking sometimes just past the public lot at Bay Club Rd.
 Other than that look for a space along the Lower Honoapiilani Rd and also on Hui Dr if all the lots are full.
 Getting there early is key before 9 to get in the Parking lot, probably earlier in the busy periods.
 If you are late arriving you may need to circle a few times looking for someone leaving.